Monaco aan de Maas

-Monaco aan de Maas (Monaco at the Maas) is a Formula One demonstration and a parade of international racecars and racing drivers, held on the streets of Rotterdam, the Netherlands.
+Monaco aan de Maas (Monaco at the Maas) was a Formula One demonstration and a parade of international racecars and racing drivers, held on the streets of Rotterdam, the Netherlands.
 In 2006 the event was renamed to Bavaria City Racing, also sometimes referred to as Bavaria City Racing Festival.

-First edition - Monaco aan de Maas 2005
+First edition – Monaco aan de Maas 2005

 On 7 August 2005, the first edition of Monaco aan de Maas saw top Dutch racing drivers from classes as Formula One, Le Mans and the Paris-Dakar rally, such as Formula One drivers Christijan Albers and Robert Doornbos, who comes from Rotterdam.
 The Dutch Chinese driver Ho-Pin Tung had to retire after a few minutes due to problems on his car.

 In the centre of Rotterdam, the track found its way along the Mariniersweg, the Blaak, the Coolsingel and the Hofplein.
 Though it was not possible to have a real race, it was a great opportunity to show the cars to the public.

 Access to the event was mainly free.
 Only for the stands at the Coolsingel, and entrance to the paddock and the VIP-village, a fee was required.

 The first edition was a big success.
 While the founders of the event, Robert Heilbron and Herman Vaanholt, expected 300,000 visitors, half a million race fans found their way to this unique event.